FernandaFranco/170-study-guide/topics_review.md

 #### Client-side:
 - Stylesheets: Interpreted by the browser.
 Styles the page.
 - JavaScript files: Evaluated by the JS interpreter whitin every browser.
 Adds behavior to the page.

 # How does an HTML form element interact with the server-side code that processes it.

 when a HTML form is submitted by the user, the browser makes a HTTP request to the path specified in the form's action attribute.
-The name attribute in the input is sent as a HTTP parameter key, and the input value as the parameter value.
+The name attribute in the input tag (or textarea tag) is parsed as a HTTP parameter key, and the input value as the parameter value.
+Rack provides a hash called params; params["key"] returns the value.
 Also, the method used will be set as the method form's attribute.

-The form can generate a get request, in case of search forms/non-destructive actions, or a post request.
+The form can generate a get request, (e.g. search forms/non-destructive actions), or a post request.

 # Why is user-entered content a security risk?
 Be aware of how to mitigate this risk.